-- · Discuss religious beliefs that each person is unique and valuable. - · Consider religious beliefs about God loving each person, e.g. Jewish and Christian ideas that God loves people even from before they are born (Psalm 139), and they are written on the palm of his hand (Isaiah 49 v.16).
-Children could draw around their hands, write their names on the palm and decorate; Christian beliefs about Jesus believing children to be very special.
-Tell story of children wanting to see Jesus and disciples stopping them (Mark 10 v.13-16). - · Discuss how God's love for children is shown in Christianity through infant baptism and dedication. - · Discuss how children are welcomed into another faith or belief community e.g. Islam Aqiqah ceremony, whispering of adhan and cutting of hair, Humanist naming ceremony. - \cdot Consider signs and symbols used in the welcoming of children into the faith community e.g. baptismal candle. - Consider ways of showing that people are special from other religions e.g. Hinduism: Stories about Hindus celebrating Raksha Bandhan which celebrates the special bond between brothers and sisters.
+Questions you might explore: Learning outcomes: Suggested content: These are suggested questions; you Teachers should select from the following Teachers can select content from this column to help pupils achieve some will not necessarily explore all of these outcomes, and set up learning experiences of the learning outcomes in column 2.
+Teachers can use different content as questions. that enable pupils to appropriate.
+How do we show respect for one re-tell religious stories making connections ☐ Discuss religious beliefs that each person is unique and valuable. another?
+How do we show love/how with personal experiences ☐ Consider religious beliefs about God loving each person, e.g. Jewish and do I know I am loved?
+Who do you ☐ share and record occasions when things Christian ideas that God loves people even from before they are born care about?
+How do we show have happened in their lives that made them (Psalm 139), and they are written on the palm of his hand (Isaiah 49 v.16). care/how do I know I am cared for? feel special Children could draw around their hands, write their names on the palm and How do you know what people are □ recall simply what happens at a traditional decorate; Christian beliefs about Jesus believing children to be very special. feeling?
+How do we show people they Christian infant baptism and dedication Tell story of children wanting to see Jesus and disciples stopping them are welcome?
+What things can we do □ additional opportunity if you have children (Mark 10 v.13-16). better together rather than on our own?
+Where do you belong?
+How do from religions other than Christianity in your setting ☐ Discuss how God's love for children is shown in Christianity through infant baptism and dedication. you know you belong?
+What makes us ☐ Discuss how children are welcomed into another faith or belief community feel special about being welcomed into □ recall simply what happens when a baby is welcomed into a religion other than e.g. Islam Aqiqah ceremony, whispering of adhan and cutting of hair, a group of people?
+Christianity.
+Humanist - naming ceremony. ☐ Consider signs and symbols used in the welcoming of children into the faith community e.g. baptismal candle. ☐ Consider ways of showing that people are special from other religions e.g. Hinduism: Stories about Hindus celebrating Raksha Bandhan - which celebrates the special bond between brothers and sisters.
 His sister ties a band (rakhi) of gold or red threads around the right hand of a brother